John is a fervent writer, gamer, and guitar lover. He is a former automatic-transmission repairer, welder, and hobbyist game developer.

 Train your body to be an atomic clock of guitar playing godliness.

 This can’t be stated enough, but always use a metronome, click track, drum beat, or backing track when you’re practising.
 Whether you’re doing scales, playing a song, or just jamming away, have a beat to keep time to.
 The more you practice to a timed beat, the more accurate your internal rhythm will be.
-With enough practice you may find that you can keep an accurate tempo without a beat at all, but at the very least you need to able to consistently keep in time if you ever hope to record music or play with other musicians.
+With enough practice, you may find that you can keep an accurate tempo without a beat at all.
+But at the very least, you need to be able to consistently keep in time if you ever hope to record music or play with other musicians.

 7. Switch It Up